pranabbd/proxRDF/README.md

 5. zmin = the lowest z of all TMAO/water atoms; zmax = the highest z of water atoms

 6. In the ion case, we may exclude the volumes occupied by the ion atoms

+7. The code will generate a plot as well as a 'surfPGR.dat' data file

+How to run:

+python surf_pRDF.py test.xyz